 Following Uganda’s Independence from the British in 1962, the Uganda Independence Monument was set up and it is located in the center of Kampala City, just next to Sheraton Hotel.
 Visit this monument while in Kampala and take pictures.

 In 1908, Governor George Wilson called for all articles of interest on Uganda to be procured and that is how the museum was founded.
 The collections in the Uganda Museum include playable musical instruments, hunting equipment, weaponry among others.
-The Uganda museum is the oldest museum in East Africa.
+The Uganda museum is the oldest museum in East Africa and visiting it is one of the best things to do and see in Kampala.

 The Baha’i temple in Kampala is the only Baha’i temple in Africa and welcomes anyone who would like to visit or even participate in prayers.
 The temple is located on top of a hill in a very serene environment perfect for relaxing and reflecting.

 The Kabaka’s palace is the official residence of the King of Buganda Kingdom (Kabaka).
-It is located at the pinnacle of Bulange Hilland had existed for centuries.
+It is located at the pinnacle of Bulange Hill and had existed for centuries.
 The palace provides a rich history of one of Uganda’s oldest kingdoms– Buganda.
 The road to it is locally known as Kabaka Anjagala (The king loves me).
+Visiting the palace is a good way to learn about Uganda Culture.

 The guided visit to Bulange will cover the Lukiiko Hall, the gardens and monuments and the Central Broadcasting Station (CBS), Zakariya Kisingiri’s house, one of the oldest and magnificent houses in Buganda located along the Royal Mile, ‘Lukoma Nantawetwa,’ Kabaka’s round about (junction) on Rubaga road, Mengo and the ‘Empukku’; former Idi Amin’s Amin’s torture chambers cave inside the Lubiri.